 Special guests to the house include Eleanor Roosevelt, Martin Luther King, Jr., Nancy Price, Jessica Tandy, Hume Cronyn, Van Cliburn, Marian McPartland, Myrna Loy, Ricardo Montalban, William O. Douglas and Joan Fontaine.

-UNI has had nine chief executive officers.
+UNI has had ten chief executive officers.
 Click on a name to be linked to a brief biographical sketch.